 Erica versicolor is a robust shrub reaching heights up to 2,5 m.
 The plant may spread to 2 m in width, the growth habit sprawling or erect.
 Varieties of the species recognised earlier seem to have been abandoned, so expect variations among plants bearing this name.

-The leaves are arranged in whorls of four, densely or spaced on the grey, woody stems, depending on the resources during the growth season at the time.
-The leaves are straight and narrow, spreading or pointing upwards along the stems.
-Leaf colour is green, even dark green, to yellowish green as on this specimen in the Stellenbosch University Botanical Garden.
+The leaves are arranged in whorls of four and in vertical arrays, densely or spaced on the grey, woody stems, depending on the resources during the growth season.
+The leaves are straight or incurved and narrow, spreading or ascending upon the stems.
+Leaves appear in various shades of green, from dark green to yellowish green on this plant in the Stellenbosch University Botanical Garden.

 The shiny red flower tube is barely curved, sometimes straight with a just discernible unevenness in girth, wider near the tip.
 The cream, pale yellow or whitish corolla tip may have a slight green tinge when young on its shallowly scalloped lobes.
 They are straight or angled slightly outward, the tubes dry or sticky.